partner0307/python-web-scrapping/README.md

 ## Let's make new one world with shinobi.

 This is python script made by flask framework.
+It intended to scrap the websites from google search engine using Flask based on user's input.

+### About Python Flask

 Flask is a Python web framework that allows you to develop web applications quickly and easily.
 It is lightweight, modular, and very flexible.